How are night terrors treated?

 Treatment of night terrors is focused on calming your child back to sleep and keeping him or her safe during the episode.
 Parents can also follow some night terror prevention strategies.
 Doctors rarely use medication to treat night terrors in children.

-Follow these steps to help your child through a night terror:
+Steps to help your child through a night terror

 - Don't try to wake your child; it is not possible during a night terror.